SweetStacks/sweetstacks-images/README.md

 # Sweet Stacks Images & Metadata

-Look up the image and metadata for any of the 50,000 tickets in the Sweet Stacks collection.
+Look up the image and metadata for any of the 50,000 tickets in the Sweet Stacks collection

 ### Image

-"`/images/1.png`" contains
+"`/images/1.png`"

 ![](/images/1.png)

-### MetaData
+### Metadata

-"`/metadata/1`" contains
+"`/metadata/1`"

 ```json
 {